What are threatened cultivars and how are they tracked and conserved?

 How does it work?

-We combine data from the RHS Plant Finder (which shows availability of plants through hundreds of UK nurseries, 1987-present) with records from our National Collections, Plant Exchange and Plant Guardian schemes and cultivar lists from more than 2000 botanic and historic gardens in the UK and Ireland.
+We combine data from the RHS Plant Finder (which shows availability of plants through hundreds of UK nurseries, 1987-present) with records from more than 2000 locations, including our National Collections, Plant Exchange and Plant Guardian schemes and cultivar lists from botanic and historic gardens in the UK and Ireland.

 If a cultivar has been grown or sold in the UK or Ireland more than ten years ago, but is now no longer consistently for sale through nurseries, it is considered Threatened in cultivation.
 Threatened plants may be Critical in cultivation (not found alive), Endangered in cultivation (grown in only one or two locations), or Vulnerable in cultivation (three or more sites).

 We consult with experts in the plant group, often a National Collection holder, who can provide more information to highlight which plants are most in need of conservation action.
 Actions include propagation and sharing by Collection Holders and Plant Guardians, and through the Plant Exchange and local Groups’ rare plant sales.